 It doesn’t matter how much training you have had if you cannot build rapport and connect with potential clients.

-I’m not suggesting that having the ICF badge can’t be beneficial, just not as beneficial as you being able to relate to potential clients in a way that puts them at ease and helps them trust you.
+But.
+I am saying it’s nothing like as beneficial as you being able to relate to potential clients in a way that puts them at ease and helps them trust you.

 When You Probably Do Need ICF Accreditation

 Let me do a 180-degree pivot here and say there is a situation where I would advise you to take the ICF route.